NEVERTHELESS, SHE PERSISTED

 It also applies to the development and growth of our businesses.
 So rarely do owners of heart-felt, meaningful businesses achieve success overnight, and that is okay because we’re working towards the bigger picture of longterm fulfilment.
 But that big picture can become clouded at times, the journey towards can feel long, and our enthusiasm and confidence can wane.
 Those are the moments in which we have to simply keep going.
 We have to push through the doubts, overcome the obstacles, and stubbornly pursue our goals.
 Regardless of what we encounter, we must persist.

 I have been so inspired by these three words, that I did a little digging into the story behind the phrase - their sexist origins and subsequent transformation into a feminist rallying cry - which in turn led to a personal discovery of some amazing women who encapsulate the spirit of persevering against the odds.

-Over the coming months, I intend to share some of these stories here, and I hope you will find them as motivating as I do.
+Over the coming months, I intend to research and share some of these stories here and on Instagram etc, and I hope you will find them as motivating as I do.
 Some of the women may be people you have never heard of, but I think they all have something to teach us.
 And if possible, I will be talking to other women like you and I, to find out their stories of persistence against the odds.